 Go to Bible: Exodus 32

-“gods.”
+“a god.”
 The Hebrew word Elohim can be “gods” or “a god.”
-Although Aaron made the people a god, they may have wanted more or the one idol may have represented gods in general.(top)
+Aaron made the people a god, so that translation seems best here.
+However, it is possible that eventually they might have wanted more gods.

 |Exo 32:3||- (top)|

 “This is your god.”
 Since the Hebrew word translated as “god” is Elohim, which is always plural, the Hebrew text reads in the plural to match the noun and thus reads, “These are your Elohim.”
 But if “Elohim” is referring to a single god, the English should read “This is your god.”(top)

 “he built an altar before it.”
 Aaron purposely built an altar on which to sacrifice animals in front of the golden calf idol.
 It is only by the mercy of God that he lived (cp.
 Exod.
 22:20).